-This file should then be shared with the local newspaper, county legislature, review board, Congressional representatives and senators, and the Internal Revenue Service.
-When three to five people have completed their file, deliver the file personally to your representatives and senators, at least to their aides (educating aides is very worthwhile).
-Consider withholding a nominal amount, the military portion, or all of one’s income taxes and paying them to worthy causes or to an escrow account.
-Support the Peace Tax Fund.
-Request a national registry of conscientious objectors.
+Share your statement with the local newspaper, county legislature, review board, Congressional representatives and senators, and the Internal Revenue Service.
+When three to five people have completed files, go together to deliver the files personally to your representatives and senators.
+Consider withholding a nominal amount, the military portion, or all of one’s income taxes and paying that amount to worthy causes or to an escrow account and support the Peace Tax Fund.

-Step 3: Publicly discuss and explore what type of service and witness in the world builds peace and security and how.
+Publicly discuss and explore what type of service and witness in the world builds peace and security and how.
 Engage in that service and witness in some way yourself or support someone who does.
 Develop opportunities for people-to-people visitation especially with peoples in regions of armed conflict, post-conflict or potential conflict.
-Our lives will go better if we find ways to act on what we believe.